Unlocking Unfamiliar Words: Syllabication Strategies for Success

-Syllabication instruction teaches struggling readers strategies to decode multisyllable words quickly and accurately.
-Students learn to systematically break a multisyllabic word into small, manageable syllables, identify the vowel sounds within each syllable and read the word.
+Syllabication Instruction teachers struggling readers strategies to decode multisyllable words quickly and accurately.
+Students learn to systematically break a multisyllable word into small, manageable syllables, identify the vowel sounds within each syllable and read the word.
 Teachers learn the in-depth Brainspring Orton-Gillingham system for teaching structured, sequential, and cumulative syllabication lessons.

-Teachers who have not taken Phonics First® (K-5) or Structures leave this workshop with a very thorough understanding of teaching the syllabication process.
+Teachers who have not taken Phonics First® (K-5) or Structures® (6-12) leave this workshop with a very thorough understanding of teaching the syllabication process.
 For teachers who have taken either course, this workshop provides an in-depth review to refine syllabication instruction.

-While the content of this workshop is sufficient for some struggling readers, it is not a replacement for the complete intervention/remediation curriculum of Phonics First® (K-5) or Structures (6-12) for students with significant reading deficits, LD or dyslexia.
+Note: While the content of this workshop is sufficient for some struggling readers, it is not a replacement for the complete intervention/remediation course content of Phonics First® or Structures® for students with significant reading deficits, LD, or dyslexia.